deepflameCFD/deepflame-dev/README.md

 . install.sh
 ```

-some compiling issue may happens, try to consider compile your own Cantera and torch C++ libraries, instead of using conda installed Cantera C++ lib and the downloaded torch C++ lib.
+Some compiling issues may happen, try to consider compile your own Cantera and torch C++ libraries, instead of using conda installed Cantera C++ lib and the downloaded torch C++ lib.

 ## How to use